solrak29/dbximgs/README.md

 # contributing
 If you want to contribute that would be great to enhance this little test.

+## Todo
+* Look at lazy loading for high number of images.
+* Look at Gallaria themes (maybe some nicer ones are there).
+* Look at user management; where this can be users based.
+The user hosting and users invited to see pics.

 # references

 * https://docs.galleria.io/article/18-quick-start